Custom Search

 Water is one of the most compelling subjects to paint, and yet it can all end so badly.
 The problem often is; where to start?

 The trick is to break it down into manageable pieces, rather than try and paint it in its entirety.
-When you understand how these pieces affect each other, learning how to paint water becomes much easier and you will find that you may look at water in an entirely different way.
+When you understand how these pieces affect each other, learning how to paint water becomes much easier.
+You will find that you may look at water in an entirely different way.

 Before we start, however, there are a couple of things I need to say.
-When painting something realistically there are two overriding skills needed, particularly when learning how to paint water:
+When painting something realistically there are two overriding skills needed, and particularly when learning to paint water:

 This tutorial is primarily about the "details" I use when painting water.

 The next point is that this strategy is not the only way, nor possibly the best way.
-But it works brilliantly for me, and hopefully will for you, as you learn how to paint water.
+But it works brilliantly for me, and hopefully will for you, as you learn how to represent water in your paintings.

 Now that's out of the way, let's get into it!

-When learning how to paint water, it is important to consider that the appearance of water is made up of four elements.
+When learning to paint water realistically, it is important to consider that the appearance of water is made up of four elements:

 Now we'll look at each of them in a little more detail: